caxanga334/NavBot/docs/navmesh/NAVMESH_SCRIPTING.md

 ## TYPE_TRACEHULL_SOLIDWORLD

 Peforms a trace hull and check for colisions with the world.
 Vector data sets the hull origin, float data sets the hull size.

+## TYPE_BASETOGGLE_POSITION

+For entities that derives from `CBaseToggle` class, calculates the entity position and tests it against the passed float data.
+Float data should be in a 0 to 1 range.